Trincomalee The East, Sri Lanka Travel Guide

 No general special permits are for tourists for Trincomalee's main sites.
 Specialized activities might need permits (contact authorities).

-No compulsory vaccinations for most travelers, except Yellow Fever if from transmission risk country.
+No compulsory vaccinations for most people traveling, except Yellow Fever if from transmission risk country.
 Consult a medical professional for recommended vaccinations.

 Consider comprehensive medical evacuation coverage for unforeseen events.
 World Nomads, SafetyWing, Insubuy offer options.